 Busbar trunking systems rated above 800 A are experiencing the most rapid growth in the Asia Pacific market, expanding at a CAGR of 10.6% from 2025 to 2033.
 This is driven by surging demand from large-scale industrial operations, ultra-fast EV charging stations, and utility-grade renewable energy projects.
 One of the primary factors behind this expansion is the increasing deployment of automated manufacturing systems requiring high-capacity power infrastructure.
 In China, the National Energy Administration (NEA) recorded that new smart factories established under the “Made in China 2025” initiative utilized busbar systems exceeding 800 A in over 60% of cases, ensuring uninterrupted operation of robotic assembly lines and heavy-duty machinery.
 Japan’s push for next-generation semiconductor fabrication facilities and hydrogen electrolysis plants has further amplified demand for ultra-high-current busbar trunking.
 South Korea’s rapid rollout of megawatt-level EV fast-charging corridors has intensified the need for high-rating busbar trunking.

 The copper conductor-based busbar trunking systems were at the forefront of the Asia Pacific market by capturing 59.4% of the total demand in 2024.
 This position in the market is mainly due to copper’s superior electrical conductivity, thermal resistance, and long-term durability compared to alternative materials, making it ideal for high-performance power distribution applications.
 China remains at the forefront of this segment, where copper busbar trunking is extensively used in industrial automation, data centers, and renewable energy infrastructure.
 India follows a similar trajectory, with rapid urbanization and government-backed smart city initiatives driving demand for efficient electrical infrastructure.
-The Ministry of Power reported a high adoption rate of newly commissioned commercial buildings in Tier-1 cities now utilize copper busbar trunking for internal power distribution, owing to its high efficiency and reduced maintenance needs.
+The Ministry of Power reported that a high adoption rate of newly commissioned commercial buildings in Tier-1 cities now utilizes copper busbar trunking for internal power distribution, owing to its high efficiency and reduced maintenance needs.
 In addition, Japan’s focus on resilient electrical grids and advanced manufacturing setups reinforces the preference for copper.

 The segment of aluminum conductor-based busbar trunking systems is emerging as the fastest-growing segment in the Asia Pacific market, expanding at a CAGR of 9.4%.
 This progress is caused by increasing demand for lightweight and cost-effective alternatives, particularly in sectors such as automotive, construction, and renewable energy.
 One of the primary adoption drivers is aluminum’s lower material cost and higher weight efficiency compared to copper.
 Also, aluminum busbar trunking deployment in EV fast-charging hubs increased by 25% in 2024, largely due to its compatibility with compact and mobile power infrastructures.
 Moreover, in Southeast Asia, countries like Thailand and Vietnam are leveraging aluminum busbar trunking for factory expansions and solar PV plant integration, taking advantage of their corrosion resistance and ease of fabrication.